biedakeng/gitdemo/readme.txt

+This document is to explain what this project is for

+first:
 Git is a distributed version control system.
 Git is free software distributed under the GPL.
-Git has a mutable index called stage.
-Git tracks changes.